SignPath/website/docs/documentation/signing-containers/cosign.md

 ---
-main_header: Documentation
+main_header: Container Signing
-sub_header: Signing Docker images with cosign
+sub_header: Sigstore Cosign
 layout: resources
 toc: true
 show_toc: 0
 description: Documentation for signing Docker images with SignPath using cosign
 ---

-## Signing Docker Images with cosign

-### Overview
+## Overview

-_cosign_ belongs to the [sigstore](https://www.sigstore.dev/) project.
+_Cosign_ is part of the [Sigstore](https://www.sigstore.dev/) project.
 It is primarily targeted at the open source community, allowing individual developers and Github Actions builds to authenticate using OpenIdConnect and receive short-lived signing keys from a Fulcio certificate authority (CA).
 All signatures are recorded in a public transparency log (called Rekor).
 Due to the keys not being persistent anywhere, _cosign_ refers to this method as "keyless signing".

 This approach is not practical for all organizations which
 * use an automated build system that does not support cosign (currently only Github Actions SaaS and Gitlab SaaS) or